billkarsh/SpikeGLX/sglhome/docs/Help/Solder/solder.md

 at a low enough temperature to prevent damaging the probe.

 * **Use the right iron**: Use an iron with settable temperature so you can get the joint hot enough but not overheat it.
-Set it to about 700 F.
+Set it to about 700 F. Also use an iron with switchable tips.
+You want a tip that is both clean, and appropriately sized to adequately heat the target wire and pad, but nothing else.

 * **Make sure the parts are clean**: The pad, wire and tip of the iron should be free of oils, plastics or other contaminants.